The Next Right Thing: Synopsis

 At the darkest moment of the film, Anna is faced with uncertainty about what to do next after apparently losing both her beloved sister Elsa as well as Olaf, a snowman created by Elsa's magic.
-She sings "The Next Right Thing" and expresses her depression.
-Later in the song, she concludes when not knowing what to do, one must do "The Next Right Thing".
+In her song "The Next Right Thing," she expresses her feelings of depression.
+As the song progresses, she reaches the realization that when faced with uncertainty, one must simply focus on doing "The Next Right Thing."

 Production

 Bell told director Jennifer Lee she wanted to see Anna "face her codependency head-on" and "a song about what she's going to do when she doesn't know what to do".
 Anderson-Lopez and Lopez drew inspiration from personal tragedy in the lives of two people that worked on Frozen and Frozen II; co-director Chris Buck lost a son, and Andrew Page, a central figure in the music production of both films, lost a daughter.
 Buck's son died around the time when Buck needed to begin the interviews and press tours to promote Frozen; the Lopezes witnessed how Buck insisted on going through that highly public process and the subsequent awards season even though he was dealing with such a terrible personal tragedy at the same time.
 Anderson-Lopez stated when writing the lyrics, she "really just thought about them, and wrote it for them."
 Bell said she drew inspiration from her own mental health.